 - Picking up prescriptions, organizing medication, and helping them make a schedule to stick to

 It can be hurtful when a loved one resists your support.
-It can also be upsetting because you know that with help, they’ll get better.
+It can also be upsetting because you know that they could feel better more quickly if they would allow you to help them.
 The bad news is that you can’t force someone to seek or accept help.
-Trying to pressure them into doing so can alienate them and damage your relationship.14 The good news is that even if your loved one resists your help, there are still little things you can do.
+Trying to pressure them into doing so can alienate them and damage your relationship.12 The good news is that even if your loved one resists your help, there are still little things you can do.

 Things you can do when a loved one doesn’t want your help include: